Withdrawals appear on a student’s permanent record and count towards a student’s attempted hours. Here are details of different types of withdrawals.

 - Military Withdrawal

 A student who is on active duty or is a military reservist (including members of the National Guard) may withdraw from the university if called for active duty or reassignment.
-The student must officially withdraw and submit Official Orders to Active Duty to the Enrollment Services Center.
+The student must officially withdraw and submit Official Orders to Active Duty to the Registrar’s office, Sparks Hall, Room 224 at the Atlanta campus.
 Further details on military withdrawals can be found in the University catalog.

 - Non-Academic Withdrawal